Big picture - Why invest in e-Therapeutics plc

-Having completed a BSc in Chemistry from Leeds University in 1990, Dr. Barlow moved to the University of Manchester, from where he gained a PhD in Chemistry in 1994.
-He then spent a year at McGill University, Montreal as a post doctoral Fellow before entering the pharmaceutical industry as a senior scientist with Zeneca in Pharmaceutical R&D's Technology Access and Strategic Alliances team, of which he later became Team Leader in 1998.
+Having completed a BSc (Hons) in Chemistry from Leeds University in 1990, Ray moved to the University of Manchester from where he gained a PhD in Chemistry in 1994.
+He then spent a year at McGill University, Montreal, Canada as a post-doctoral fellow before entering the pharmaceutical industry as a Senior Scientist with Zeneca in Pharmaceutical R&D’s Technology Access and Strategic Alliances team, of which he later became Team Leader in 1998.

-After 10 years with AstraZeneca, Ray moved into the biotech sector working in senior business development roles for Microscience Limited and Emergent Solutions Inc (EBS: NASDAQ).
-During this period Ray out-licensed a portfolio of Meningitis B assets (invented at Imperial College) to Sanofi and was involved with the team that successfully listed EBS on NASDAQ.
+After 10 years with AstraZeneca, Ray moved into the biotech sector working in senior business development roles for Microscience Limited and Emergent Solutions Inc. (EBS).
+During this period Ray out-licensed a portfolio of Meningitis B assets to Sanofi and was involved with the team that successfully listed EBS on NASDAQ.
+Ray then spent five years running his own business (BD Solutions Limited) focused upon advising and aiding clients on corporate development and commercialisation projects.
+During this period he was CEO of Asterion Ltd, and delivered deals with Genzyme Inc. and Ipsen.

-Ray then spent 5 years running his own business (BD solutions Limited) focused upon aiding clients on corporate development and commercialisation projects.
-During this period he was CEO of Asterion Ltd, delivering research deals with Genzyme and Ipsen.
-In 2010 he joined Crucell NV and was instrumental in the sale of the business to Johnson & Johnson for whom he worked on a wide range of infectious disease and vaccine deals, before joining Amgen in 2012.
-At Amgen he has also completed numerous deals including immuno-oncology deals with Boehringer Ingelheim and Genenta, international commercial deals with GSK and Mitsubishi Tanabe as well as playing a key part in the acquisition of Onyx Pharmaceuticals and Dezima Pharma BV.
+In 2010, he joined Crucell NV and was instrumental in the sale to Johnson & Johnson for whom he worked on a wide range of infectious disease and vaccine deals, before joining Amgen in 2012.
+In his role as Executive Director of Corporate Development at Amgen he has completed numerous deals including immuno-oncology deals with Boehringer Ingelheim and Genenta, international commercial deals with GSK and Mitsubishi Tanabe as well as playing a key part in the acquisition of Onyx Pharmaceuticals Inc. and Dezima Pharma BV.

 Iain Ross has over 35 years’ experience in the international life sciences and technology sectors where he has completed multiple financing transactions, and >25 years in cross-border management as a Chairman and CEO.
 He has led and participated in 5 Initial Public Offerings, and has direct experience of M&A transactions in Europe, USA and Pacific Rim.

-Currently he is a Non-Executive Director of Premier Veterinary Group plc (LSE) and Chairman of Biomer Technology Ltd; and also a Non-Executive Director of Anatara LifeSciences Ltd, Benitec Biopharma Ltd. and Novogen Ltd each of which is listed on the ASX.
+Currently he is Chairman of Redx Pharma plc (AIM) and Biomer Technology Limited; and also a Non-Executive Director of Premier Veterinary Group plc (LSE); Anatara LifeSciences Ltd (ASX), and Novogen Ltd (ASX & NASDAQ).
 He is a qualified Chartered Director, and Vice Chairman of the Council of Royal Holloway, London University.

 Previously, he has held significant roles in multi-national companies including Sandoz, Hoffman La Roche, Reed Business Publishing and Celltech Group plc where as Chief Executive Officer of Celltech Biologics plc, he moved the company from a loss-making position to reporting a net profit before the sale to Lonza.
 He has advised banks and private equity groups on numerous company turnarounds.
 These include as CEO of Quadrant Healthcare taking the Company public, signing numerous collaborations before selling the business to Elan in 2001.
 As Chairman and Chief Executive Officer, at Allergy Therapeutics, he re-structured the Company Balance Sheet to position Allergy Therapeutics as a virtually debt free cash generative company prior to its subsequent IPO.
 As Executive Chairman at Silence Therapeutics Plc (formerly SR Pharma plc), he turned the business around through M&A and established collaborations with Pfizer, Astra Zeneca and Dainippon Sumitomo before completing a merger with Intradigm Inc. Iain was appointed to the Board of e-Therapeutics in January 2016.
 He continues to consult for private equity groups on biotech & technology company turnarounds.